|

 so that the polytrope approximation will mimic near-isothermal high-heat conduction case

-Here it is set at 1.05.
+Here it is set to be 1.05.

-Given the solar mass (and gravity constant),
+Given the solar mass and gravity constant,

 the typical temperature is another key parameter